ktap/ktap/doc/tutorial.md

 	--------------------   -------------------------------
 	ftrace:function        trace kernel functions based on ftrace

-	User need to use filter (/ip==*/) to trace specfic functions.
+	User need to use filter (/ip==*/) to trace specific functions.
 	Function must be listed in /sys/kernel/debug/tracing/available_filter_functions

 > ***Note*** of function event
 >
-> perf support ftrace:function tracepoint since Linux 3.3(see below commit),
+> perf support ftrace:function tracepoint since Linux 3.3 (see below commit),
 > ktap is based on perf callback, so it means kernel must be newer than 3.3
 > then can use this feature.
 >